 Social violence matters because…a momentary lapse in judgement can take away someone’s world and destroy your own.
 Let’s take a step back – think about the consequences of a mindless action and make the choice to save the victim, the community and the legal system from unnecessary heartache.

 Virginia Krantz – Communications Coordinator

 Virginia has recently completed a Bachelor of Business, majoring in Marketing at RMIT.
 She has experience across social media marketing, communications and advertising.
-As Communications and Social Media Intern, Virginia hopes to use her communications and marketing experience to increase awareness and understanding of social violence.
+As Communications Coordinator, Virginia hopes to use her communications and marketing experience to increase awareness and understanding of social violence.

 Social violence matters because…the impacts are devastating, wide-reaching and preventable.

 Geoff Smith – Education, Research & Policy Manager

 Geoff brings great experience of social and behavioural research across a variety of sectors – including food relief, blood donation, education, and public health.
 Geoff is committed to translatable research for organisations that improve lives using evidence based change and advocacy to do good in the community.

 As a psychologist Geoff is interested in understanding why people behave in positive and negative manners and how people can come together to achieve beneficial behaviour change.
 Geoff’s passion is the use of innovative methods and human centred thinking to solve problems, build capacity of people and organisations and to drive academic agendas.

 Social violence matters because…one act of violence or the threat of violence impacts more people than just the victim and the perpetrator.
 The outcomes reach far into the community – families, friends, work colleagues, bystanders are all impacted.
 Long term results include physical harm, mental and emotional problems and a financial burden on those involved and the broader community.
 In other words social violence can harm us all – it wrecks lives.

 Step Back Think Board